Joy097/Python/Python_Projects/Portfolio/readme.md

 # Portfolio app
-This app is used to showcase python projects
+This app is used to showcase python projects. okay